motlj/aroundTheWorld/README.md

 - Users can type chat messages to the chat room.
 - A notification is sent to all users when a user joins or leaves the chatroom.

+Around the World is an applicatio built using a MEAN stack.
+When a user accesses the application google maps grabs their location and pulls all sorts of data from various APIs about where they currently are.
+It also allows a user to view these datum in a large city almost exactly on the opposite side of the planet.